unitn-sml/rsbench-code/README.md

 - **`rssgen`**: Generate datasets designed to study and analyze RSs effectively.

 Each component is designed to help you systematically assess and understand RSs in various machine learning models.

+## Website

+For more info, go to the dedicated website: [Link to Website](https://unitn-sml.github.io/rsbench/).